-The Company has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus accrued interest at market rates.
+- The Company has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus accrued interest at market rates. - The Company cannot sell or pledge the original asset other than as security to the eventual recipients.

-Reclassification of financial assets and liabilities (Continued)
+Derecognition of financial asset (Continued)